Projects

 Between 2007 and 2009 Millrock Resources Inc. conducted additional soil and rock sampling along with a review and evaluation of existing data to generate additional drill targets.
 Millrock did not conduct any drilling on the property and the ground was eventually relinquished.

-Northway Resources Corp. iNorthway) acquired the Napoleon property in 2019.
+Northway Resources Corp.
+(Northway) acquired the Napoleon property in 2019.
 Exploration activities conducted by Northway in 2020 included a ground-based magnetometer and very low frequency electromagnetic (VLF-EM) survey and infill C-horizon soil sampling over the main target areas to help define drill ready targets.

 Miniac